Best Striped Bass Lures

 Joe Baggs has long been a name synonymous with striped bass excellence.
 The Skipper is no exception, weighing in at 3-ounces and designed for long casting, this bait is perfect for land-based anglers needing to reach active schools of stripers.
 The skipper is also extremely easy to work and leaves behind a bubble trail, giving fish another reason to investigate.

-BEST JERKBAITS FOR STRIPED BASS
+BEST JERKBAITS FOR STRIPERS

 As anglers, we all know that jerkbaits can elicit strikes from fish that are in funky moods.
 Stripers can certainly get finicky and in those cases, I tend to tie on a jerkbait.